 Although the Pixiebob looks much like a wild bobcat, this breed with an adorable name is as friendly and loving as a cat can be.
 These cats make wonderful companions for feline lovers who want a big easy-going companion with "dog-like" qualities.

 Pixiebob Cat Origins

-The Pixiebob is rumored to have begun in 1986 when a barn cat in Washington state mated with a wild Coastal Red Bobcat, producing a kitten with the bobbed tail and spotted pattern of a bobcat.
-However, DNA testing of the breed indicates that there is no wild cat in the breed and it's believed the sire was a polydactyl tabby male with a short tail.
+The Pixiebob is rumored to have originated in 1985 when a barn cat in Washington state mated with a wild Coastal Red Bobcat, producing a kitten with the bobbed tail and spotted pattern of a bobcat.
+However, DNA testing of the breed indicates that there is no wild cat in the Pixiebob breed, and it's believed the sire was a polydactyl tabby male with a short tail.
 The kitten, named Pixie by her owner, breeder Carol Ann Brewer, was used to develop the breed by mating with other naturally bobtailed cats.
 The breed was accepted for championship status by The International Cat Association in 1998.

 Pixiebob Physical Characteristics

 The Pixiebob looks strikingly like a wild bobcat, despite the fact that they are not hybrids.
 They are big cats, weighing as much as 14 pounds for females and 18 pounds as males.
 They are thick, heavyset cats with a muscular body, broad chest, full chin, and hooded eyes that give them a sleepy, relaxed look.
 Their back legs are also longer than the front legs, which causes them to walk much like a wild cat.
 The breed can come with a bobbed, short, or long tail, although long-tailed cats often have their tails docked by breeders.